In HP-Autonomy debacle, many advisers but little good advice

 Analysts almost uniformly deemed the $11.1 billion he got HP to pay for Autonomy as overly rich -- a compliment to him at the time, but possibly a hollow success if HP's allegations prove true.

-(Reporting By Nadia Damouni and Nicola Leske in New York and Andrew Callus in London.
-Additional reporting by Dan Levine in San Francisco.; Editing by Peter Lauria, Jonathan Weber, Muralikumar Anantharaman, Janet McBride)
+(Reporting By Nadia Damouni and Nicola Leske in New York.
+Additional reporting by Dan Levine in San Francisco.; Editing by Peter Lauria, Jonathan Weber and Muralikumar Anantharaman)